flodolo/dizionario-it/extension/README.txt

 language" available at http://tug.ctan.org/pkg/ithyph ; see the README_hyph_it_IT.txt file for the relevant copyright notices.

-The following volunteers, and in general the OpenOffice Community and PLIO http://www.plio.it contributed to the Italian Writing Aids
+Many volunteers, and in general the OpenOffice Community and PLIO http://www.plio.it helped in some way the maintenance of the Italian Writing Aids extension.
+See above for a list.
-extension:
-- Andrea Pescetti, maintainer
-- Paolo Mantovani, extension structure
-- Carlo Strata, suggestions and bug reports (spellchecker)
-- Diego Favaro, suggestions and bug reports (thesaurus)
-- Renzo Bianchi, graphics and QA

 ----------------------------------------------------------------------